Gift-Ojeabulu/Gift-Ojeabulu/README.md

 - 👯 I’m looking to collaborate on open source tools for data science and machine learning.
-- 💬 I am open to speaking at conferences, co-founding or Starting a tech/data science community.

 <h2>Projects I'm proud of</h2>